plmstd/YeOldBackup/README.md

 ## ⚠️ Use At Your Own Risk! ⚠️

 **This application is provided "as is" without warranty of any kind, express or implied.
-It was developed rapidly based on general requirements ("vibe-coded") and may contain bugs or unexpected behavior.
+It was developed *vibe coded* and may contain bugs or unexpected behavior.
 Data loss is possible if not used carefully.
 Always double-check your source and target selections before syncing, especially when deletions are involved.
 It is strongly recommended to have other backups of your important data.**

 ---